Bread & Roses 2025/2

 Amsab-IHS/SETCa/IHOES/Tijdsbeeld & Pièce Montée, Gand/Bruxelles/Seraing, 319 p., ill., softcover

-The Association of Employees, Technicians and Executives (BBTK) has a history of more than 125 years.
-This is described in this book, from the founding of the first socialist white-collar union in Brussels in 1891 through the period after the First World War - when the government believed that white-collar workers did not need social protection - to the development of a modern socialist white-collar syndicalism.
-With the growth and feminization of the service sector, the BBTK developed into an intersectoral trade union that is present in all possible private sectors.
-He is innovative, which is evident from the important agreement with the General Central on the principle of one central per sector, for 47 joint committees.
-He is also open to cooperation with other unions, within and outside the ABVV.
-Finally, one of the special features of the BBTK is that it is a trade union with predominantly female members.
+The Union of Employees, Technicians and Managers (BBTK) has a history spanning over 125 years.
+This history is described in this book, from the founding of the first socialist white-collar union in 1891 in Brussels, through the period after the First World War—when the government believed white-collar workers did not require social protection—to the development of modern socialist white-collar unionism.
+With the growth and feminization of the service sector, the BBTK developed into an intersectoral union present in all private sectors.
+It is innovative, as evidenced by the important agreement with the General Federation on the principle of one federation per sector, covering 47 joint committees.
+It is also open to collaboration with other unions, both within and outside the ABVV (General Federation of Workers' Associations).
+Finally, one of the BBTK's unique features is that it is a union with a predominantly female membership.

-To reconstruct the fascinating evolution of the BBTK, the authors delved into old and recent archives, collected facts, figures and reports.
-From the packers, shop assistants and clerks of yesteryear to employees with various profiles in small and large companies and institutions, it is the history of the same struggle on behalf of everyone, regardless of their position on the social ladder.
+To reconstruct the fascinating evolution of the BBTK, the authors delved into old and recent archives, collecting facts, figures, and reports.
+From the packers, shop assistants, and clerks of yesteryear to employees with diverse backgrounds in small and large businesses and institutions, it is the history of a single struggle for the benefit of everyone, regardless of their position on the social ladder.

 This book is dedicated to them.